NailKarimov/Interview_task_for_medium.com_testing/readme.md

 Simple project for testing www.medium.com website Scripts are using several extension libraries, such as "fzaninotto" Faker library, to generate some random data.

+For Javascript testing was used "Codeception" library, with acceptance suite See table for more details: (https://codeception.com/docs/01-Introduction)

 # Table of Contents

 - [Installation](#installation)